godfrey0/CICD_project/readme.md

 Place QR code on Facebook ad.
 Target to achieve 10,000 reached in the first week.

-#Taken webpage to market workable yet incomplete state!
+#Taken webpage sprint to market workable yet incomplete state!

 Move to the next level of devoplment.
 Booking appointment.
 Payment gateway and other digital methods.

-#Tasks shared with various diverse skill type collaboration!
+#Tasks shared with various diverse skill type collaboration, learn where it works and why not working!

 Relocate the database to the clouds.
 Continus upgrading to better the potential of webpage.